 Airport Code: PHX

 Serving Phoenix and the greater Southwest area, Phoenix Sky Harbor has 120 gates in three terminals.
 It's also known to be an extremely friendly airport thanks to its stellar customer service.
 The main airlines here are American Airlines, Delta, and Southwest.

 10 of 25

 Location: Houston, Texas

 United Airlines' largest hub is at George Bush Intercontinental Airport, but it is far from the only carrier that services this busy Texan airport.
 Alaska, American, and Delta airlines also service the airport.
 Routes between IAH and Central and South America tend to be the busiest.

 Airport Code: CLT

-This airport serves cities in the upper Southeast, including popular destinations in the Carolinas, and is often a common transfer airport alternative to Atlanta's Hartsfield International Airport.
+This airport in North Carolina connects a string of cities along the East Coast.
+For flight transfers, CLT is often a common alternative to Atlanta's Hartsfield International Airport.
 It is well known for the rows of rocking chairs that line the main hall and provide a relaxing way to spend a layover.
 CLT is a hub for U.S. Airways and United.

 12 of 25